Memorable Memorial Day

 Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2013 Nancy Virden

-kids-image-4Early in the pregnancy, I was praying when I sensed a very strong warning.
+kids-image-4Early in the pregnancy, I was praying when I sensed a strong warning.
 Something would go wrong.
-Over the course of the next few months, I tearfully trusted that if God was willing, he could save the baby.
+Over the next few months, I tearfully trusted that if God was willing, he could save the baby.

 Odd circumstances pointed toward a specific action.
-First a magazine article, then a friend, followed by my mother, gave me the message, “You need to memorize Psalm 91.”
+First a magazine article, then a friend, followed by my mother who gave me the repeated message, “You need to memorize Psalm 91.”

 About two weeks before Tim arrived, I was told he was transverse.
-Unless he turned, his birth would have to be by caesarean section.
+Unless he turned, his birth would have to be by cesarean section.

 On Saturday of Memorial Day Weekend, I woke feeling uncomfortable.
 Pain in my lower back and tailbone area as well as uneasiness made me call the doctor.
 Not to worry, he said.
 Since there were no contractions I was to wait until I had some – then wait for them to be five minutes apart.
 Besides, Tim was not due for three more weeks.